N1ki4/ProxyTCP-automation-framework/README.md

   ```
 - Open VS Code and attach to running container
 - Activate virtual environment
-- You are ready
+- You are ready to go

-\*-Note, once container is up it can be stopped and restarted later, dont down it
+\*-Note, once container is up it can be stopped and restarted later, dont down it, unles you want to make some changes in the environment.

 ### Project structure
 Core project structure is implemnted relying on the pyATS data model, thus this project encounters three essential groups of structural components: jobs, testscripts and datafiles: